• Skip to main content

 Volunteer Admin Assistant (to support PRCBC with basic admin tasks)

-We need experienced legal practice administrators on a consultancy (self-employed) basis.
-Our preference would be seven hours between 9:30-5:30pm, 2 days per week, including first Saturday of each month.
+We are seeking experienced administrators on a consultancy (self-employed) basis.
+Our preference would be seven hours between 9:30-5:30pm, 2-4 days per week, including first Saturday of each month.
+We are able to pay between £15-21 per hour depending on experience and skills, and can cover reasonable travelling expenses.

 Place or Work: Our office is fifteen minutes’ walk from Stamford Brook station (District line).
 Free private parking available or reasonable travelling expenses covered.

-About the role and what is required: Due to the nature of our work and our young clients there is no scope for working from home.
-The work will need to be carried out from our office.
+About the role and what is required: Due to the nature of our work and our young clients, there is no scope for working from home.
+The work will need to be carried out from our office in Hammersmith.
 For the same reasons, PRCBC will provide induction and supervision.

-The role also requires the consultant to support, where necessary, in the day-to-day management of the office and PRCBC operations.
-This includes liaising with external stakeholders across a range of areas such as IT support and building management; supporting in the maintenance and updating of operational procedures and practices; and completing ad-hoc administrative tasks, such as office supply procurement, as required.
+The role also requires the consultant to support PRCBC in the day-to-day administrative management of the office and PRCBC operations.
+This includes: liaising with external stakeholders across a range of areas such as IT support and building management; supporting in the maintenance and updating of operational procedures and practices; and completing ad-hoc administrative tasks, such as office supply procurement, as required.

 For these reasons, the consultant must: